SogoCZE/Jails/readme.md

 This process will create `jails-x.x.x.vsix` which you can install and use.

 ### Config file
-You can create a config file to specify roots (`main.jai`, `build.jai`) and the local modules folder.
+You can create a config file to specify:
+- `roots` (`main.jai`, `build.jai`) - this is used to set up files that are being parsed on init - you don't need to set this but it will improve your experience.
+- `local modules` (`modules`) - this tells the language server to also search for modules in these folders.
+- `build_root` - entry file for compiling (currently used for running compiler diagnostics - errors in the editor)

 ```json
 {